 - Restrict POS system access to the internet.

-- Strict network segmentation to limit access of entire network as much as possible.
+- Strict network segmentation to limit access of the entire network as much as possible.

 - Two-factor authentication.